How to Make a Tongue and Groove Raised Feeder

 A friend of ours needed a raised feeder for her gorgeous Great Dane called Brutus.
 She was worried about his back and didn’t want him to strain every time he ate but all the feeders were either too expensive or impractical so she asked us to make her one.
 Here’s how we made this one for Brutus.

-What we used to make a raised feeder
+What we used

 - Tongue and groove boards

-- Pine plank
+- Pine board

 - Metal feeding bowls